A childhood friend of Brittanee Drexel on arrest: ‘We can close this chapter’

 Despite many leads in Drexel’s case over the years hitting dead ends.
 Jessica felt this time was different as she spoke to Brittanee’s parents as news broke of Raymond Moody’s arrest and a body discovered.

-“We can close this chapter and know Brittanee will be laid to rest where she belongs,” Fico told us.
+“We can close this chapter and know Brittanee will be laid to rest where she belongs,” Fico said.
 “But she’s never coming back to us in the way we would have hoped.”

 Jessica still recalls how emotional the Chili community felt as the search began back in 2009.
 For her, it’s still hard to cope with why this happened.